 Length: 5 Days | Price: $2495

-All reports are developed utilizing SQL Server Data Tools (SSDT), however the new 2016 Report Designer is also introduced.
+This hands-on course introduces the SQL Server 2017 Business Intelligence Suite, including Reporting Services (SSRS), Integration Services (SSIS) and Analysis Services (SSAS).
 Students will complete hands-on exercises creating a number of reports including table-based, cross tabular and forms based designs.
-Reports utilizing the newly designed charts, gauges, KPIs, spark lines, data bars and tree maps will be built.
+Reports utilizing charts, gauges, KPIs, spark lines, data bars and tree maps will be built.
 Exercises will incorporate the use of report parameters and features such as drill down, interactive sorting, hyperlinks, book marks and report maps.

-Consuming data from relational, multi-dimensional and the new tabular data sources will be incorporated into report designs.
-Students will become familiar with report deployment to the new Reporting Service Web Portal (replaced Report Manager) and learn how to use portal the management tools to configure report caches, snapshots and subscriptions.
+Consuming data from relational, multi-dimensional and tabular data sources will be incorporated into report designs.
+Students will become familiar with report deployment to the Reporting Service Web Portal and learn how to use portal the management tools to configure report caches, snapshots and subscriptions.
 Instruction and practice in designing report security to insure protection of enterprise data will be provided.

-The student will gain experience with the new Report Services Web portal, which enables publishing content other than paginated reports, such as Excel and Power BI.
+Students will gain experience with the Report Services Web portal, which enables publishing content other than paginated reports, such as Excel and Power BI.
 Students will also learn how to include KPIs (Key Performance Indicators) directly from a shared data set.

 One day is reserved for SQL Server Integration Services (SSIS).
 Students will learn the basics of creating SSIS packages using SQL Server Data Tools to create Extract Transform and Load solutions used to populate data warehouses and marts.